Space2mouse/EPWrecker/README.md

 2. Open the extension in EDPuzzle when you're logged in and look for a cookie called `token`, and copy the value of it.

-3. In your EPWrecker directory make a file called `cookie.txt` and paste in your cookie.
+3. In your `EPWrecker` src directory make a file called `cookie.txt` and paste in your cookie.

-4. Ensure you have all the NPM modules installed by running `npm install` in the `EPWrecker` directory, then type `node .` to run it.
+4. Ensure you have all the NPM modules installed by running `npm install` in the `EPWrecker` src directory, then type `node .` to run it.
 Paste in your EDPuzzle video ID, which [can be found in the URL](assets/videoid.png).